jmsdao/jmsdao.github.io/_pages/mind.md

 Below is a non-exhaustive list of information sources that have influenced my thinking.

-I do not necessarily endorse or agree with everything these sources have put out, nor have I necessarily consumed all their content.
+I do not necessarily wholly endorse or agree with everything these sources have put out, nor have I necessarily consumed all their content.
 Beware the [association fallacy](https://www.logicallyfallacious.com/logicalfallacies/Ad-Hominem-Guilt-by-Association).

 ### Books
 - ["Tao Te Ching"](https://terebess.hu/english/tao/mitchell.html) - Lao Tzu